PoeticMediaLab/Lacuna/README.md

-# Welcome

 # What is Lacuna Stories?
 Lacuna Stories is a platform designed to enhance reading, connected learning, and discussion in the classroom by allowing students and instructors to engage deeply with their course materials through annotation.
 We have found it to be particularly popular in discussion-based classrooms, in language instruction, and in many other formats.
 Students are able to read socially, which means that they can have conversations about the readings outside of the classroom.
 Students can also use their annotations as the basis for longer, possibly more formal written responses by using our innovative Sewing Kit.
 Instructors are able to see not only how their students are engaging with the texts, but also what annotation skills they are developing.
 Thanks to our Annotations Dashboard, instructors can see in real-time who has annotated which documents, who is sharing their comments with others, and many other facets of student engagement.

 ## Overview
 ## Technical Details
-Lacuna Stories is built with Drupal, Annotator.js, and d3.js.
+Lacuna Stories is built with [Drupal](http://www.drupal.org), [Annotator.js](http://annotatorjs.org/), and [D3.js](http://d3js.org/).
 It has the same requirements as a standard Drupal installation, namely, a web server, a database (typically MySQL or MariaDB), and PHP 5.3+.
+You can read more about the [technical requirements on the Drupal website](https://www.drupal.org/requirements).

 ### Annotation in Drupal
 Although two modules already exist that enable annotation in Drupal (Annotator and Annotation), neither works as well as we hoped.
 So, we have forked both modules and made many significant improvements, which we will be offering back to the maintainers of those projects.
 If you just want to enable annotation in a Drupal site, but don't want the entire Lacuna Stories experience, you can grab those modules from our repository.
 They're under sites/all/modules/custom/.
 You will need both the Annotator and the Annotation module.
 The first enables Annotator.js.
 The second allows you to store annotations as regular Drupal nodes.
 You may want to use the versions of these modules from Lacuna Stories v1.0, which has fewer features, but less integration with courses and several new plugins than the 2.0 versions.